ZhenrongShen/zhenrongshen.github.io/_pages/research.md

 The correlation established between different modalities can be also leveraged for other clinical and research purposes such as anomaly detection and PET attenuation correction.

 > ## *<sup>18</sup>F-FDG PET to <sup>11</sup>C-CFT PET synthesis for Parkinson’s Disease (PD) Diagnosis*
-> - We propose a two-stage framework that synthesizes <sup>11</sup>C-CFT PET images from real <sup>18</sup>F-FDG PET scans for automatic PD diagnosis, which was based on the correlation between dopaminergic deficiency in the striatum and increased glucose metabolism in PD patients.
+> - We propose a framework that synthesizes <sup>11</sup>C-CFT PET images from real <sup>18</sup>F-FDG PET scans for automatic PD diagnosis, which was based on the correlation between dopaminergic deficiency in the striatum and increased glucose metabolism in PD patients.
 > ![](/images/PET_synthesis.png)

 > ## *<sup>18</sup>F-FDG PET Anomaly Detection for Parkinson’s Disease (PD) Diagnosis*